 We hear amazing stories of love and respect for the goats that come to our rescue – people who have to surrender beloved companions for economic or health reasons, or because a herd member has passed and a goat is alone.
 We also see terrible cases of animal neglect, abuse, and mistreatment.

-Sometimes animal rescue work is heartbreaking.
-And while we try our best to not cover the gruesome details on our Facebook page or our publications, we do have a few special stories we’d like to share about some amazing goats that survived against all odds.
+Often times animal rescue work is heartbreaking.
+And while we try our best to not share the gruesome details on Social Media, we do have a few special stories we’d like to share about some amazing goats that survived against all odds.

 We love these goats dearly.
 They have gone through more than can be imagined, and came through it still loving and trusting the people who care for them.
 We hope their stories inspire you as much as they make us work harder every day to be kinder, more compassionate human beings.